Agapanthus Care Guide: Planting, Flowering and Dividing

 The stems vary in height from 20cm to 1.5m, so bear this in mind when placing your chosen plants - taller at the back, shorter at the front.

-Water new potted agapanthus plants regularly throughout the summer to help them get established.
-Also water existing plants throughout May and June especially, in the lead up to the flowering period.
+Water newly-planted agapanthus plants regularly throughout the summer to help them establish.
+Also, water existing plants throughout May and June in the lead up to the flowering period.
 If it’s a very dry year, some later summer watering can help produce better flowers the following year.

 Agapanthus has a long flowering period from midsummer to early autumn.

-- Is it waterlogged?
-Agapanthus needs well drained, fertile soil (if this doesn’t suit the soil in your garden, you may be better off growing agapanthus in containers).
+Agapanthus needs well-drained, fertile soil (if this doesn’t suit the soil in your garden, you may be better off growing agapanthus in containers).

 Some agapanthus need a little more care than others over winter: